sebastianmart-sketch/mcp-server-side-policy-enforcement/SEP-XXXX-Server-Side-Policy-Enforcement.md

 An MCP Server that supports this extension MUST NOT trust the MCP Client by default as the authority for:

-- authorization decisions
+- authorization decisions;
-- actor validation
+- actor validation;
-- approval state
+- approval state;
-- policy selection
+- policy selection;
-- enforcement mode
+- enforcement mode;
-- capability visibility
+- capability visibility.

 The MCP Client may present identity, session, approval or request context, but the protected MCP Server MUST validate any security-relevant context using server-trusted evidence before relying on it.